bennyandthetuna/reverb/README.md

 # Reverb

-a poor implementation of the echo command from coreutils in Rust
+an implementation of the echo command from coreutils in Rust

 I did this for fun in my spare time